Richmond Tree Week 2025

 2405 Hawthorne Ave, Richmond, VA 23222

-Hosted by Richmond Community ToolBank, Colonial Floors of VA, & Friends of Battery Park
+Hosted by Richmond Community ToolBank, Colonial Floors of VA, & Battery Park Civic Association

 Join the Richmond ToolBank for a day of community action at Battery Park!
-As part of RVA Tree Week, we'll be joining Parks & Rec, Friends of Bryan Park, and Colonial Flooring in a tree planting event to help expand Richmond's urban tree canopy and create a greener, healthier community.
+As part of RVA Tree Week, we'll be joining Parks & Rec, Battery Park Civic Association, and Colonial Flooring in a tree planting event to help expand Richmond's urban tree canopy and create a greener, healthier community.
 Your support is vital as we work together to enhance our city's green infrastructure.

 Registration is required.
 More details can be found on the sign-up link below.